aaronjamesyoung/ajy-digitalgarden/src/site/notes/sermons/2023-01-14 Gospel and Culture - Nonviolence.md

 This discussion was led by Dr. Gerry Breshears, professor of theology at Western Seminary: [Gerry Breshears, Ph.D. - Western Seminary](https://www.westernseminary.edu/academics/faculty/gerry-breshears).

-## Broad categories of Christian positions on involvement in violence
+## Broad Categories of Christian Positions on Involvement in Violence

 ### Pacifism

 * [[94-bible/Romans 12\|Romans 12]].
 Also Sermon on the Mount - "Turn the other cheek", "don't resist the one who is evil"
-    * Bless those who persecute you; bless and do not curse them...
-Repay no one evil for evil, but give thought to do what is honorable in the sight of all.
+    * Bless those who persecute you; bless and do not curse them… Repay no one evil for evil, but give thought to do what is honorable in the sight of all.
 If possible, so far as it depends on you, live peaceably with all.
-Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.”
-To the contrary, “if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by so doing you will heap burning coals on his head.”
+Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, "Vengeance is mine, I will repay, says the Lord."
+To the contrary, "if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by so doing you will heap burning coals on his head."
 Do not be overcome by evil, but overcome evil with good.
         * This is very direct teaching.
 * This was the position of the early church until the time of Constantine.
 * Rejection of violence in all forms: